 Mr. Lewis was appointed to our Board of Directors in September 2015 and had served on our advisory board since 2007.
 Mr. Lewis was the Founder and former Chairman of Hoffman/Lewis, an advertising agency in San Francisco, from 1985 to 2004.
 Mr. Lewis also previously held the positions of Senior Vice President at Worldwide Marketing ComputerLand, Senior Vice President and Deputy General Manager of J. Walter Thompson from 1978 to 1980 and Category Manager at General Food Corporation from 1970 to 1978.
 He was previously an adjunct business professor at the University of California-Berkeley from 1989 to 2003.
-Mr. Lewis is a board member of OBP Products, a private medical device company, and the Chairman of the Board of Friends of Boca Grande Community Center, a non-profit organization.
+Mr. Lewis is a board member of OBP Products, a private medical device company, and was the former Chairman of the Board of Friends of Boca Grande Community Center, a non-profit organization.
 Mr. Lewis holds a B.A. degree from Yale University and an M.B.A. from the University of Virginia.
 We selected Mr. Lewis to serve on our Board of Directors due to his in-depth business and operating experience and experience in academia.

 Ms. Morris was appointed to our Board of Directors in September 2015.
-Ms. Morris joined Hot Topic, Inc., a specialty retailer, as Senior Vice President, Finance in April 2015 and previously worked as an independent consultant from August 2014 to April 2015.
-Ms. Morris previously served as Chief Financial Officer for 5.11 Tactical, a tactical gear and apparel wholesaler and retailer, from 2013 to August 2014, as Chief Financial Officer for Love Culture, a young women's fashion retailer, from 2011 to 2013, as Chief Financial Officer for Icicle Seafoods, a premium seafood processor and distributor, from 2009 to 2011.
+In October 2016, Ms. Morris joined Apex Parks Group, a privately held operating company formed in 2014 acquiring 17 amusement parks and family entertainment centers since inception, as its Chief Financial Officer.
+Ms. Morris previously served at Hot Topic, Inc., a specialty retailer, as Senior Vice President, Finance from 2015 to October 2016.
+Ms. Morris previously served as Chief Financial Officer for 5.11 Tactical, a tactical gear and apparel wholesaler and retailer, from 2013 to 2015, as Chief Financial Officer for Love Culture, a young women's fashion retailer, from 2011 to 2013, as Chief Financial Officer for Icicle Seafoods, a premium seafood processor and distributor, from 2009 to 2011.
 Ms. Morris was also Chief Operating Officer and Chief Financial Officer of iFloor.com from 2007 to 2009, Chief Financial Officer at Zumiez Inc. from 2003 to 2007, and Director of Finance and then Vice President/Chief Financial Officer at K2 Corporation from 1999 to 2003.
-Ms. Morris is also a board member of Boot Barn Holdings, Inc. and Asarasi, Inc., and she has served on the Pacific Lutheran University Board of Regents since 2011.
-Ms. Morris has served on several non- profit boards in various capacities, including Treasurer, and on an audit committee and a compensation committee.
-Ms. Morris is a CPA (inactive), Certified Management Accountant and Certified Global Management Accountant.
-Ms. Morris holds a bachelor's degree in business administration with a concentration in accounting from Pacific Lutheran University and a M.B.A. from Seattle University.
-We selected Ms. Morris to serve on our Board of Directors because she has over 30 years of experience in finance, accounting and operations roles, with over 20 years in the consumer products, retail and wholesale sectors.
+Ms. Morris is also a board member and Audit Committee Chair of Boot